fmnxl/fmnxl.com/content/blog/setting-up-nix-binary-cache.md

 It is also possible to share binary cache within a development team, but I am not going to cover that here.
 There's a good [article](https://www.tweag.io/blog/2019-11-21-untrusted-ci/) by Tweag on that.
 This article is mainly aimed at solo developers or small teams where everyone can be trusted to push to the cache.

+There are a number of articles/manuals online regarding Nix binary caches, but I found that there has been significant changes to the API in the last few years.
+The [official guide] still uses HTTP via `nix-serve`, which requires a running server, and there is no mention of S3.
+There was also a time when private S3 caches [had to be created in us-east-1](https://github.com/NixOS/nix/pull/2319/files#diff-75751bba21fc2ca0563aff72d3390193R76).
+I also encountered issues that I've documented in the Troubleshooting section below.

+Therefore, here we go, the ultimate guide (as per August 2020), to setting up a Nix binary cache :)

 ### Before we start